teholm/amazon-guardduty-hands-on/README.md

 ![GuardDuty Finding](images/screenshot5.png "GuardDuty Finding")

-The quick view of the finding shows a severity symbol, the finding type, the affected resource, the last time the finding was detected, and a count of the subsequent occurences of an existing finding.
+The quick view of the finding shows a severity symbol, the finding type, the affected resource, the last time the finding was detected, and a count of the subsequent occurrences of an existing finding.

 > Findings are available in the service for 90 days.